christophrumpel/chatbot-php-boilerplate/readme.md

  to know to connect you application to a messenger platform.
 You will find simple examples to reply to chat messages.
 (Currently only Facebook Messenger is supported)

-Additionally this boilerplate supports bot platforms like [api.ai](http://api.ai) and [wit.ai](http://wit.ai) too. (wit .ai coming soon).
+Additionally this boilerplate supports bot platforms like [api.ai](http://api.ai) and [wit.ai](http://wit.ai) too.
 This will help you to process and understand the user's intent.

 This package uses [PSR-1][] and [PSR-2][],  If you notice compliance oversights, please send a patch via pull request.